Davoren Park

 Population growth drivers in Davoren Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Davoren Park's population, as of August 2025, is approximately 20,112 people.
-This figure represents a growth of 1,799 individuals since the 2021 Census, which reported a population of 18,313 people.
-The increase is inferred from ABS's estimated resident population of 20,026 in June 2024 and an additional 505 validated new addresses since the Census date.
-This results in a population density of 2,126 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Davoren Park's growth rate of 9.8% since the 2021 census surpassed both the state's growth rate of 6.7% and that of the metropolitan area, positioning it as a growth leader in the region.
-Natural growth contributed approximately 41.7% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+Based on AreaSearch's analysis, Davoren Park's population is around 20,117 as of Nov 2025.
+This reflects an increase of 1,804 people since the 2021 Census, which reported a population of 18,313 people.
+The change is inferred from the estimated resident population of 20,026 from the ABS as of June 2024 and an additional 507 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,126 persons per square kilometer.
+Davoren Park's growth rate of 9.9% since the 2021 census exceeded the state's growth rate of 7.1%.
+Population growth was primarily driven by natural growth contributing approximately 41.7% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and released in 2023 with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, demographic trends forecast significant population increases in top quartile statistical areas across the nation.
-Davoren Park is expected to increase by 8,335 persons by 2041, based on the latest population numbers, recording a total gain of 41.0% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data.
+Forecasting demographic trends, Davoren Park is expected to increase by 8,335 persons to 2041, recording a gain of 41.0% over the 17 years.

 Frequently Asked Questions - Population